Tallahassee Marathon

 The Tallahassee Marathon is a marathon held in Tallahassee, the state capital of Florida, since 1975.

 This race is a USATF certified course and an official qualifier for the Boston Marathon.

 History

 The marathon was first held in 1975 with just two participants.

 The 2021 edition of the race was cancelled due to the coronavirus pandemic.

 The 2024 race included over 1,600 participants from 21 states and six countries.

+Top repeat champions of the race are Tamara Kozulina with six titles among females and Bryan Morseman with five wins in the male division.

 Course

 The race starts in Downtown, moves through the Midtown district and through Myers Park.
 Later, the course passes Cascade Park and the Florida State University campus.